The Canadian Museum for Human Rights (CMHR) proudly welcomes today's official naming of Winnipeg as a Fair Trade City.

 "Interestingly, at national and international trade shows, we are seeing more and more sellers moving towards fair-trade and ethically made products," Tergesen said.
 "We're proud to embrace this positive evolution in the retail sector.
 We want all our customers to know they can shop here with confidence and conscience."

-The Museum's onsite restaurant, ERA Bistro, designated this year as a Fair Trade Workplace, has also been active on the Fair Trade Winnipeg committee.
+The Museum's onsite restaurant, ERA Bistro - will open in a new tab, designated this year as a Fair Trade Workplace, has also been active on the Fair Trade Winnipeg committee.
 It was recently named "Restaurant of the Year" by Ciao magazine for its commitment to fair-trade, sustainable and local food offerings.
 "ERA Bistro proves that food can be a statement, that the choices we make about what we eat matter," the magazine wrote.
 With a culinary team led by executive chef Stephen Strecker, the restaurant is owned and operated by Sparrow Hotels.